- Oops!Something went wrong.Please try again later.

-If you own shares in CoreCivic, Inc. (NYSE:CXW) then it's worth thinking about how it contributes to the volatility of your portfolio, overall.
-In finance, Beta is a measure of volatility.
+If you're interested in CoreCivic, Inc. (NYSE:CXW), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
 Volatility is considered to be a measure of risk in modern finance theory.
 Investors may think of volatility as falling into two main categories.
 The first category is company specific volatility.
 This can be dealt with by limiting your exposure to any particular stock.
-The other type, which cannot be diversified away, is the volatility of the entire market.
-Every stock in the market is exposed to this volatility, which is linked to the fact that stocks prices are correlated in an efficient market.
+The second sort is caused by the natural volatility of markets, overall.
+For example, certain macroeconomic events will impact (virtually) all stocks on the market.

-What we can learn from CXW's beta value
+What does CXW's beta value mean to investors?

 What this means for you:

 CoreCivic has a beta value quite close to that of the overall market.
 That doesn't tell us much on its own, so it is probably worth considering whether the company is growing, if you're looking for stocks that will go up more than the overall market.
-In order to fully understand whether CXW is a good investment for you, we also need to consider important company-specific fundamentals such as CoreCivic’s financial health and performance track record.
-I urge you to continue your research by taking a look at the following:
+This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as CoreCivic’s financial health and performance track record.
+I highly recommend you dive deeper by considering the following:

 Future Outlook: What are well-informed industry analysts predicting for CXW’s future growth?
 Take a look at our free research report of analyst consensus for CXW’s outlook.